s0m3on35/satellite-defense-tookit/README.md

 ## Overview

-The Satellite Defense Toolkit is a comprehensive, military-grade suite for securing, analyzing, and emulating threats against satellite and aerospace systems.
+The Satellite Defense Toolkit is a comprehensive suite for securing, analyzing, and emulating threats against satellite and aerospace systems.
 It supports red teaming, blue teaming, and forensic operations with a modular design, AI-assisted components, and a fully integrated GUI/CLI/WebSocket dashboard system.

 ---